codemonsters/abercrombie/README.md

 Four-legged didactic and minimalistic robot using an Arduino Nano board, two SG90 servos and five easy to print parts.

-The design is extremely simple.
-It is meant to be used in the classroom and also by anyone that wants to assemble his first robot from scratch.
+Its design is extremely simple and meant to be used in the classroom or by anyone that wants to build his first robot from scratch.

 ([versión en español aquí](README.es.md))